Alliant Latino Students Going Places. “Adelante con Alliant”!

 |Angela J. Patino Medrano

 Clinical forensic psychology graduate student Angela J. Patino Medrano received a $2,000 scholarship from the United Health Foundation and HACU to put towards her doctoral degree at Alliant.
 "I was ecstatic when I heard the news, I could not believe it!” says Angela.
 “As a doctoral student, I will benefit from this scholarship to help pay for my tuition and books.”

-Alliant School of Management integrated marketing communication senior Esther Elias received the 2012 Alliant Hearst Scholarship which contributes $1,000 towards her education.
+Alliant School of Management integrated marketing communication senior Esther Elias received the 2012 Alliant Hearst Scholarship - (PDF) which contributes $1,000 towards her education.
 “I was very excited and extremely appreciative to learn I was receiving this scholarship,” says Esther.
 “This award will help me concentrate more on my education rather than work."

 Alliant junior Gricelda Alvarez received a scholarship from the American Association of University Women to put towards her undergraduate psychology degree.
 “Winning this scholarship allows me to concentrate on my studies,” says Gricelda, “instead of worrying about financing my education.”